setvir/sorantoki-resources/governance/Sorantoki Bootstrap Protocol & Charter Activation Conditions.md

 Sorantoki is currently a personal research project of Lionel Coombes.
 No legal entity exists yet; all assets are held in trust for the community.
 Governance procedures are published for transparency only and create no legally binding obligations until an NPC (or equivalent) is formed.
+Participation, contribution, or reliance on these documents is voluntary and at the participant’s own discretion.

 # **Sorantoki Bootstrap Protocol & Charter Activation Conditions**
 *Interim Governance Statement – Version 0.9*